 - Visits with your PCP

 - Care for sexually transmitted infections (STIs)

 - Immunizations (shots)

 - Traditional health worker services

 - Routine vision providers in the network

 - Visits with your primary dental provider (PDP)

 - Family planning services

 - Mental health services for problems with alcohol or other drugs

 - Assertive Community Treatment (ACT)

-- Behavioral health services (in network)
+• Behavioral health services (in network)

-Preapproval may still be needed for a service when you use selfreferral.
+Preapproval may still be needed for a service when you use self-referral.
 Talk with your PCP or contact Customer Service if you have questions about if you need a preapproval to get a service.

 Benefits charts icon key

-14

-Services that need Services that need a No referral or
+Services that need preapproval

-preapproval referral preapproval needed

-Some services need A referral is a written You do not need a approval before you order from your referral or get the service.
-Your provider noting the preapproval for some provider must ask need for a service. services.
-This is called Jackson Care Connect You must ask a direct access. for approval.
-This is provider for a referral. known as a preapproval.
+Some services need approval before you get the service.
+Your provider must ask Jackson Care Connect for approval.
+This is known as a preapproval.